msv-lab/f1x/doc/Development.md

 The entire search space is explicitly represented as a C++ vector `searchSpace` in the SearchEngine.cpp.
 The search space can be freely manipulated and efficiently traversed in an arbitrary order.

-f1x synthesizer is bit-precise.
-The following integer types are supported:

-* char (signed or unsigned depending on platform)
-* unsinged char
-* unsigned short
-* unsigned int
-* unsigned long
-* signed char
-* short
-* int
-* long

-All other integer types are currently casted to long.

 ## Runtime ##

 f1x runtime (meta-program) is generated automatically and dynamically linked to the buggy program.
 The runtime is responsible for computing semantic partitions.
 It takes a candidate and a search space to partition as the arguments and outputs a subset of the given search space that have the same semantic impact as the given candidate.